 3) Choose a simple design

-Efficient, simple design goes a very long way to cost savings.
+An efficient, simple design goes a very long way to cost savings.
 Stick with straight, simple shapes rather than complex ones.
 Also, opting for an open plan space such as the lounge, dining, and kitchen area will ensure less is spent on labour and materials.
 This also makes the house feel less cramped.

 4) Build a SIP home